roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 Shake liquids vigorously with ice.
 Strain into cocktail glass.
 Garnish with a twist of lemon.

-#cocktail([Basil Shot])
+#stick(threshold: 8em,
+[#cocktail([Basil Shot])],[

 - ½ oz #ingredient([Vodka])
 - 1 splash #ingredient([Raspberry Syrup])
 - 2 leaves #ingredient([Basil])

 Roll basil leaves up and cut them into shreds and chop these shreds up.
-Put chopped basil into shot glass, fill with crushed ice, add vodka and top with raspberry syrup.
+Put chopped basil into shot glass, fill with crushed ice, add vodka and top with raspberry syrup.])

 //#cocktail([Bloody Mary])